charanravi-online/Python-DSA/README.md

 2. To get hired lol.
 3. Competitive coding, If you're one of the few people who sees coding as a fun, competitive and an interesting activity.

+## Why Python? <a name = "WhyPython"></a>
+1. Let's just be honest here, you chose python because it's pretty neat and easy to understand didn't you?\
+   Yeah it is pretty easy to read and beginner friendly.
+2. Don't stress too much about the language.
+3. Python, Java or C++?
+Relax and go with whatever you feel comfortable with.